-2. To approve amendments to the [] Company's Stock Incentive Plan which would (i) increase shares available for issuance thereunder by 1,000,000; (ii) increase shares for which options may be granted to any single participant by 1,000,000; and (iii) adjust the method of calculating the shares available for issuance thereunder by deeming shares tendered to or withheld by the Company in connection with certain option exercises and satisfaction of tax withholding liabilities to be so available.
-For thereof, without any further shareholder vote or action and (iii) to make certain changes reflecting a capital structure consisting of preference shares as well as common shares.
-4. To appoint Ernst & Young to serve as the independent auditors of the Company for the 1997 fiscal year until the Company's 1998 shareholder meeting and to refer the auditors' remuneration to the Board.
-For [ ] Against [ ] Abstain [ ] 5.
+3. To amend the Bye-Laws (i) to create a class of preference shares, (ii) to empower the Board to issue such preference shares in one or more series and fix the rights, preferences and restrictions thereof, without any further shareholder vote or action and (iii) to make certain changes reflecting a capital structure consisting of preference shares as well as common shares.
+For [] Against [] Abstain [] 4.
+To appoint Ernst & Young to serve as the independent auditors of the Company for the 1997 fiscal year until the Company's 1998 shareholder meeting and to refer the auditors' remuneration to the Board.
+For [] Against [] Abstain [] 5.
 To fix the Board of Directors of Renaissance Reinsurance Ltd. ("Reinsurance") at 11 Directors and to elect the Nominees set forth below to the Reinsurance Board to serve until the 1998 shareholder meeting of Reinsurance or until their successors are duly elected.
+For [] Withhold [] For All Except

+If you do not wish your shares voted "FOR" a particular Nominee, mark the "For All Except" box and strike a line through the Nominee(s) name.
+Your shares will be voted for the remaining Nominee(s).

+JAMES N. STANARD

+ARTHUR S. BAHR

+THOMAS A. COOPER

+EDMUND B. GREENE

+GERALD L. IGOU

+KEWSONG LEE

+JOHN M. LUMMIS

+HOWARD H. NEWMAN

+SCOTT E. PARDEE

+JOHN C. SWEENEY

+DAVID A. TANNER

-For [ ] Withhold [ ] For All Excep t If you do not wish your shares voted " r All Except" box and strike a line thr l be voted for the remaining Nominee(s) ough the No JAMES N. S ARTHUR S. THOMAS A. EDMUND B. GERALD L. KEWSONG JOHN M. I HOWARD H. SCOTT E. E JOHN C. SW DAVID A. T BAHR COOPER GREENE IGOU LEE JUMMIS NEWMAN PARDEE JEENEY 6.
-To appoint Ernst & Young to serve as independent auditors of Reinsurance for the 1997 fiscal year until the 1998 shareholder meeting of Reinsurance and to refer the auditors' remuneration to the Reinsurance Board.
-For [ ] Against [ ] Abstain [ ] RENAISSANCERE HOLDINGS LTD. RECOMMENDS THAT SHAREHOLDERS VOTE "FOR" THE NOMINEES AND THE PROPOSALS LISTED ABOVE.
-Please sign as name appears hereon.
-When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
-Plea ase be sure to sign and date this Proxy Signature(s) - ture(s) Date
+6. To appoint Ernst & Young to serve as independent auditors of Reinsurance for the 1997 fiscal year until the 1998 shareholder meeting of Reinsurance and to refer the auditors' remuneration to the Reinsurance Board.

+For Against Abstain [] []

+RENAISSANCERE HOLDINGS LTD. RECOMMENDS THAT SHAREHOLDERS VOTE "FOR" THE NOMINEES AND THE PROPOSALS LISTED ABOVE.

+name appears hereon. trustee or guardian,

+Please be sure t to sign and date this s Proxy.

+Signature(s)) Sign nature(s) Date